 - Legal landmines surrounding investigations

-- What managers need to know about all aspects of handling harassment claims?
+- What do managers need to know about all aspects of handling harassment claims?

-- Creating a successful roadmap to your investigation
+- Creating a successful roadmap for your investigation

 - Choosing the right investigator